vitoriameneses/Animated-Profile-Card/README.md

-# Animated-Profile-Card
+# Profile-card-component
- Frontend Mentor Animated Profile Card (with a few changes)
+Frontend Mentor Profile Card Component (with a few changes)